 Denby CE, Smith N. Performing QA in a Small MR Centre on a Budget: Evaluation and Future Direction.
-Oral Presentation at the IPEM Quality Assurance in Magnetic Resonance Conference, British Dental Association, London, November 2014.
+Presentation at the IPEM Quality Assurance in Magnetic Resonance Conference, British Dental Association, London, November 2014.

 Taktak, Azzam.
 Postgraduate Conference on Biomedical Engineering and Medical Physics (PGBiomed), IEEE EMBS UKRI Chapter, Warwick, 16-17 July 2014 (Invited Speaker)